AmpersandHQ/magento2-log-correlation-id/README.md

 ## Use existing correlation id from request header

-If you want to use an upstream correlation/trace ID you can define one di.xml
+If you want to use an upstream correlation/trace ID you can define one `app/etc/ampersand_magento2_log_correlation/di.xml`

 ```xml
 <type name="Ampersand\LogCorrelationId\Service\RetrieveCorrelationIdentifier">